GM-Consult-Pty-Ltd/text_analysis/README.md

 * `Map<String, dynamic>` is an acronym for `"Java Script Object Notation"`, a common format for persisting data.
 * `k-gram` - a sequence of (any) k consecutive characters from a `term`.
 A `k-gram` can start with "$", denoting the start of the term, and end with "$", denoting the end of the term.
 The 3-grams for "castle" are { $ca, cas, ast, stl, tle, le$ }.
 * `lemma  or lemmatizer` - lemmatisation (or lemmatization) in linguistics is the process of grouping together the inflected forms of a word so they can be analysed as a single item, identified by the word's lemma, or dictionary form (from [Wikipedia](https://en.wikipedia.org/wiki/Lemmatisation)).
+* `n-gram` (sometimes also called Q-gram) is a contiguous sequence of `n` items from a given sample of text or speech.
+The items can be phonemes, syllables, letters, words or base pairs according to the application.
+The `n-grams` typically are collected from a text or speech `corpus`.
+When the items are words, `n-grams` may also be called shingles (from [Wikipedia](https://en.wikipedia.org/wiki/N-gram)).
 * `Natural language processing (NLP)` is a subfield of linguistics, computer science, and artificial intelligence concerned with the interactions between computers and human language, in particular how to program computers to process and analyze large amounts of natural language data (from [Wikipedia](https://en.wikipedia.org/wiki/Natural_language_processing)).
 * `Part-of-Speech (PoS) tagging` is the task of labelling every word in a sequence of words with a tag indicating what lexical syntactic category it assumes in the given sequence (from [Wikipedia](https://en.wikipedia.org/wiki/Part-of-speech_tagging)).
 * `Phonetic transcription` - the visual representation of speech sounds (or phones) by means of symbols.
 The most common type of phonetic transcription uses a phonetic alphabet, such as the International Phonetic Alphabet (from [Wikipedia](https://en.wikipedia.org/wiki/Phonetic_transcription)).